Author name: Matthew Walker

 What is a Gap Analysis?
 An introductory look.

-For our purposes, the Gap Analysis is a formal comparative review of an internal process or procedure against a standard, good practice, law, regulation, etc. This blog article will be an introductory look into that process.
+For our purposes, the gap analysis is a formal comparative review of an internal process or procedure against a standard, good practice, law, regulation, etc. This blog article will be an introductory look into that process.
+We also created a procedure case study that shows how a gap analysis can be used to review your management procedure against the requirements in ISO 13485:2016.

 What are the two BIG goals of a Gap Analysis?